How to Use a Fetal Doppler – The Proper Way

 - After you’re finished, clean off the probe to avoid build up.
 You may choose to wipe it with 70% ethanol and let air dry or simply wipe it with a clean, dry cloth.
 Do not submerge the device in water (except waterproof models) or apply cleaning chemicals.

-To see videos of our fetal dopplers being used, check out our customer videos section.
+To see other videos of our fetal dopplers being used, check out our customer videos section.

 Fetal Doppler FAQs